DavidKilty/ProjectSubmission3/ReadMe2.md

 ###  Features - Future Features

+*

-The board could be extended to bigger than it currently is.
+ - The board, or pit, could be extended to bigger than it currently is.

+ - Allow the user to decide where they place their snakes.

 ## Testing

-###  Testing - Solved Bugs

-###  Testing - Remaining Bugs

-###  Testing - Validator Test
+I used the manual testing methods for checking my code:

+- PEP8 and checked there were no issues
+- Feeding it invalid data, outside the previosly stated bounds, to see how it responds.
+- Use my local terminal in my IED

 ## Deployment

 ## Credits

-* I used materials for writing game code from online source such as, Geeks For Geeks, Stack Overflow, Code Review Stack Exchange,
+I used materials for writing game code from online source such as:
+* Code Institute
+* Geeks For Geeks
+* Stack Overflow
-*
+* Code Review Stack Exchange